 Instructions

 - To make crème Anglaise, split the vanilla bean lengthwise and scrape the seeds.
 Mix egg yolks with vanilla seeds (or vanilla sugar) and sugar using a hand whisk.
-Place milk in a small saucepan and bring to a boil.
-Pour the hot milk into the egg yolk mixture, stirring constantly.

 - Pass it through a fine-mesh sieve or chinois strainer into another bowl set over a larger container with ice cubes so that the cooking stops.
 Cover with plastic film in contact and refrigerate until serving.

-- Preheat the oven to 355 F/180 C. To make the meringue, using a stand or electric mixer, beat egg whites at moderate speed, then increase the speed and continue until soft peaks are formed.
+- To make the meringue, preheat the oven to 355°F (180°C).
+Using a stand or electric mixer, beat egg whites at moderate speed, then increase the speed and continue until soft peaks are formed.
 Gradually add the caster sugar and whisk to get the glossy meringue with stiff peaks.

 - Using a brush, lightly oil the cavities of the half-sphere molds.
 With a pastry bag fitted with Ateco plain pastry tip 809 or simply with a spoon, place the meringue into half-spheres and even top with a bent spatula.
 Bake for 3 minutes on the middle rack of the oven (no baking sheet is required).